Prioritizing work tasks is always a challenge. Learn different ways of prioritizing tasks by configuring your Kanban

-Apart from improving transparency, swimlanes can also serve as a tool for prioritizing work tasks on your Kanban board.
-While columns divide your workflow into different stages (such as development, review, ready for delivery and etc.), swimlanes may be used in various ways like:
+Apart from improving transparency, swimlanes can also serve as a tool for prioritizing your Kanban board's tasks.
+While columns divide your workflow into different stages (such as development, review, ready for delivery, etc.), swimlanes may be used in various ways like:

 In the first two cases, you can easily apply work prioritization.
-You just need to add an “expedite” swimlane on the top of your Kanban board.
-After this, every time when there is an urgent issue, you simply have to move it to the top swimlane.
-Furthermore, make sure that the team member related to this exact issue is working only on it.
-Until its completion.
+You need to add an “expedite” swimlane on the top of your Kanban board.
+After this, whenever there is an urgent issue, you simply have to move it to the top swimlane.
+Furthermore, ensure that the team member related to this exact issue is working only on it until its completion.

-By using Kanban swimlanes for task prioritization, you can be sure that valuable work items will be completed prior to others.
-Furthermore, the visualization of the whole process will help you notice weak spots in your workflow and continuously improve it.
+Using Kanban swimlanes for task prioritization, you can be sure that valuable work items will be completed prior to others.
+Furthermore, the whole process's visualization will help you notice weak spots in your workflow and continuously improve it.